bejibay/Addcomment/README.md

 # Addcomment is a commenting system
 * It enables users to add comments to a blog.
-* Comments are collected from the user from the comments form and are added to the database for the partcular page
+* Comments are collected from the users from the comment's form and are added to the database for the partcular page
 * By AJAX, the comments are fetched from the server and displayed.